saltstack-formulas/template-formula/docs/README.rst

 In the Travis repository settings for your new repository, create an `environment variable <https://docs.travis-ci.com/user/environment-variables/#defining-variables-in-repository-settings>`_ named ``GH_TOKEN`` with the personal access token as value, restricted to the ``master`` branch for security.

+Note that this repository uses a `CODEOWNERS <https://help.github.com/en/github/creating-cloning-and-archiving-repositories/about-code-owners>`_ file to assign ownership to various parts of the formula.
+The conversion process removes overall ownership, but you should consider assigning ownership to yourself or your organisation when contributing your new formula to the ``saltstack-formulas`` organisation.

 ..
 REMOVEME>

 Available states